L1M1N4L/A-guide-to-learning-Japanese/README.md

 ## About the Author

-Hi, I'm [Your Name], your guide on this Japanese language adventure.
+Hi, I'm L1M1N4L, your guide on this Japanese language adventure.
 Why should you trust me?
 Here are a few reasons:

 - **Language Learning Journey**: I've dedicated myself to mastering Japanese language skills, including studying extensively for the Examination for Japanese University Admission for International Students (EJU).
 - **Pitch Accent Emphasis**: Understanding pitch accent is crucial for sounding more natural and native-like in Japanese speech.
 With my expertise in pitch accent, I'll guide you through mastering this aspect of the language.